 Top image: Still, ‘Hereditary’ (2018) dir.
 Ari Aster

 When Hereditary previews were first unveiled earlier this year, a story broke in the suburb of Innaloo, Western Australia, about a group of parents who thought they were treating their small children to a screening of Sony’s Peter Rabbit re-make.
-It was only when the lights dimmed however, and Ari Aster’s Hereditary began to play, with Colin Stetson’s foreboding score sending nerve fraying shivers down the spines of these poor tots, that their horrified parents realised someone had blundered.
+It was only when the lights dimmed however, and Ari Aster’s Hereditary began to play, with Colin Stetson’s nerve-fraying score ringing out like the shrieks of a wounded daemon, that their horrified parents realised someone had blundered.
 According to a report in The Sydney Morning Herald, “Parents were yelling at the projectionist to stop, covering their kids’ eyes and ears,” while others simply, “fled the cinema with their kids in tow.”

 Unlike other horror scores that announce their presence, Stetson’s work is subconsciously imbibed.
 Like the possessive spirits that pursue Toni Colette and her family, it feels largely unseen, tip-toeing behind you with a visceral energy you mistake for the pounding of your own heart until it delivers a moment of climactic paralysis.
 We caught up with the man behind the music, former Arcade Fire sax player, Colin Stetson, to discuss his role in the film (may contain spoilers).